EMCY

 Rules

-1. The competition presents two levels and is open to the pianists born from January 1st, 2005.
+1. The competition presents three levels and is open on pre-selection to the pianists born from January 1st, 2007.

 2. Programmes must cover the piano repertoire from 1900 to today.